 I like routines.
 I guess that is why I resonate with Charles C. Noble who wrote,

 If Noble is my habits champion, David Hansen is my habits theologian.
-He is the one who helps me make a connection between my routine of body care and the routine of Spirit care.
+Hansen helps me make a connection between physical routines and the routine of the Spirit.
 Hansen writes:

 The morning routine of body care sets my body on course for a day of work.
 The morning routine of spirit care sets my spirit on course for a day of work.
 Without my shower, cereal and coffee, I stink, I'm weak, and I'm unalert.
 Without morning prayer my spirit stinks, my spirit is weak, and my spirit is unalert.

 Hansen knows that God's power and joy will flow to me when I walk by the Spirit so he is urging me to keep pace.
 It's no wonder he says this.
 Opening my Bible I begin to understand the power of the Spirit in my life:

 He helps me to do what Jesus tells me to do.
 John 16:8-11

 He helps me understand and live in the Truth.
 John 16:13

 He provides the example and the power to glorify Jesus (to make Jesus famous).
 John 16:14-15